 The blazing sun season is coming.
 It’s time for you to take out your stylish sunglasses back into action.
 Sunglasses are a very important accessory not just for elevating your fashionable look but for protecting your eyes.
 What style of sunglasses do you have?
 Are they trendy enough even for this year to shine or do you need to update your collection of sunglasses?

 Ready to burn a hole in your pocket.
 Keeping up with the trend is so pocket unfriendly.
 Fret not!
 There are much cheaper alternatives available.
-You can find online sunglasses in trendy tints and style.
+You can find online sunglasses in trendy tints and styles.

 What’s the fuss about polarised sunglasses?

 Polarised sunglasses are all a trend now.
 But a bit costly than your regular sunglasses.
 Why waste a few extra pounds on some polarised glasses?
 Here is why you should opt for these glasses over regular glasses.

 Polarised sunglasses block direct sunlight and harmful light to fall on your eyes.
 It only allows vertical lights or slanting lights to enter.

 If you have seen the direct sunlight falling on the bonnet of cars.
 The lights are bounced off making the surface shine.

 Direct sunlight is harmful to your eyes.
 Not only it is painful to look towards direct sunlight, but it also harms your eyesight through time.
 With long exposure to direct sunlight, you may face many eye health issues.